Overview

 - Last Modified

-- Affected Endpoints - Number of Endpoints that are affected by this Rule
+- Affected Endpoints – Number of endpoints that are affected by this Rule.

 Configure Views based on Compliance Rules

-Note - The following setting will affect only the UI and does not relate to the actual JetPatch action that will be made.
-In the JetPatch remediation operation, it will always be aligned with the Compliance rules, regardless of the settings below.
+| Note: The following setting affects only the UI and does not relate to the actual JetPatch action that will be performed.
+In the JetPatch remediation operation, it will always be aligned with the Compliance Rules, regardless of the settings below. |

-- Go to the User Settings configuration button
+- Go to the User Settings configuration button located in the top-right menu of JetPatch.

 Enabling the setting will affect the following components: